 Joakim Flygh, who went to the NCAA Tournament five times as an assistant coach at Harvard and Minnesota-Duluth, was named Yale’s head women’s ice hockey coach on July 28, 2010.
-Flygh (whose name is pronounced YOU-a-keem FLEEG) is the 10th coach in Yale women’s ice hockey history.
+Flygh (whose name is pronounced YO-a-keem FLEEG) is the 10th coach in Yale women’s ice hockey history.

-In 2013-14, he led the Bulldogs to their best winning percentage in conference games (.432) since 2007-08.
-In addition to making their first ECAC Hockey Championship playoff appearance since 2008, they earned their first postseason win since 2005 with a 3-2 double overtime win at then-No. 5 Harvard Feb.
-28 in game one of the quarterfinals.
+In 2013-14 the Bulldogs made their first ECAC Hockey Championship playoff appearance since 2008, and their first postseason win since 2005 (a 3-2 double overtime win at then-No. 5 Harvard Feb.
+28 in game one of the quarterfinals).
 The Bulldogs eventually lost the series two games to one (including a double overtime loss in game two), falling one goal shy of the program's second appearance at the ECAC Hockey semifinals.

 Yale has also had a Hockey Humanitarian Award finalist in each of Flygh's first three seasons, and Aleca Hughes '12 won the award in 2012.
 Additionally, the team has had three different players win the Sarah Devens Award, a joint award for leadership that includes both ECAC Hockey and Hockey East: Snikeris in 2011, Hughes in 2012 and Alyssa Zupon '13 in 2013.